cyverse-archive/Donkey/README.markdown

 #### Obtaining Unseen Notifications

-Secured Endpoint: POST /secured/notifications/get-unseen-messages
+Secured Endpoint: GET /secured/notifications/unseen-messages

-This service is equivalent to calling the `/notifications/get-messages` service and specifying a `seen` flag of `false`.
-If the user has already seen all notifications (that is, if any service call has ever returned the notification before) then no notifications will be returned.
-Here's an
+This service is used to obtain notifications that the user hasn't seen yet.
-example:
+This service takes no query-string parameters other than the `proxyToken` parameter that is required by all secured services.
+Here's an example:

 ```
-$ curl -sd '{"limit":1}' "http://by-tor:8888/secured/notifications/get-unseen-messages?proxyToken=$(cas-ticket)" | python -mjson.tool
+$ curl -s "http://by-tor:8888/secured/notifications/unseen-messages?proxyToken=$(cas-ticket)" | python -mjson.tool
 {
     "messages": []
 }
 ```

-#### Marking Notifications as Deleted
+#### Marking Notifications as Seen

-Secured Endpoint: POST /secured/notifications/delete
+Secured Endpoint: POST /secured/notifications/seen

-Users may wish to dismiss notifications that they've already seen.
-This service marks one or more notifications as deleted so that neither the `/notfications/get-messages` endpoint nor the `/notifications/get-unseen-messages` endpoint will return them.
+Once a user has seen a notification, the notification should be marked as seen to prevent it from being returned by the `/notifications/unseen-messages` endpoint.
+This service provides a way to mark notifications as seen.
 The request body for this service is in the following format:

 ```
 {